Could Fight or Flight be the 16-Marker that Catches Everyone Out in AQA Psychology?

 The Parasympathetic Response: Once the threat passes, the parasympathetic nervous system takes over.
 This acts as a "brake," returning the body to its resting state (homeostasis) by slowing the heart rate and restarting digestion.

-Want a last-minute boost on your essays?
+Want a last-minute boost on the likely topics in this year's exam?

 AO3: How to Evaluate Biology (10 Marks)